Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Introduction and main results

-The outer problem turns out to be a quasi-linear parabolic system in non-divergence form.
-Different from the linearized outer problem in HMF, the one in LLG is a coupled system, and thus cannot be solved componentwisely.
-The coefficients of the coupled system for the linearized outer problem is in fact part of the blow-up profile.
-So one cannot expect good H\"older continuity in the coefficients and has to work in certain weaker class.
-The linear theory for the outer problem is achieved by means of the sub-Gaussian estimate for the fundamental solution of parabolic system in non-divergence form with coefficients of Dini mean oscillation in space ($\mathsf{DMO_x}$), which was proved by Dong, Kim and Lee \cite{dong22-non-divergence} recently.
+The outer problem \eqref{outer-eq} turns out to be a {\it quasilinear parabolic system} in {\it non-divergence form}.
+Different from the outer problem in HMF, the one in LLG is a coupled system and thus cannot be solved componentwisely.
+The leading coefficients \eqref{B-matrix} of the outer problem \eqref{outer-eq} include the blow-up profile.
+So one cannot expect good H\"older continuity for \eqref{B-matrix} and has to work in a weaker class.
+On the other hand, estimates for higher-order derivatives are needed to control error terms.
+These suggest that the regularity class must be chosen rather carefully and precisely, roughly weaker than $C^\alpha$ but stronger than $C^0$.
+The linear theory for the outer problem is achieved by means of the {\it sub-Gaussian estimate} for the fundamental solution of the parabolic system in non-divergence form with coefficients of {\it Dini mean oscillation} in space ($\mathsf{DMO_x}$), which was proved by Dong, Kim, and Lee \cite{dong22-non-divergence}.
 We introduce Dini mean absolute oscillation in space ($\mathsf{|DMO|_x}$), which is a subspace of $\mathsf{DMO_x}$.
 Under some weak assumptions, the functions in $\mathsf{|DMO|_x}$ are closed under arithmetic (see Lemma \ref{DMO-|DMO|-lem}).
-This property makes it easier to achieve that the leading coefficients of the outer problem belong to $\mathsf{|DMO|_x}$.
+This property makes it more convenient to verify that the leading coefficients \eqref{B-matrix} of the outer problem belong to $\mathsf{|DMO|_x}$, and we note that the {\it type II speed} as in Theorem \ref{thm} ($\la_j(t)\lesssim (T-t)^{\frac{1}{2} +\epsilon}$ with a constant $0<\epsilon \ll 1$) plays a rather important role here.

+The estimates of second-order derivatives are necessary to control the dispersive part, i.e., error terms produced by $bu\wedge \Delta u$ in the equation, and we need rather precise weighted estimates for the gluing.
+In fact, the weights are eventually chosen very carefully, reflecting in finding a solution in the system for constants measuring the weights.
+See the end of Subsection \ref{sol-glu+orth-sec}.
+To get the {\it quantitative estimates} of second-order derivatives of the inner solutions, we first analyze the representation form of the outer solution via sub-Gaussian and then adopt the regularity theory with $\mathsf{DMO_x}$ coefficients developed by Dong, Escauriaza, and Kim in \cite{dong21-C0-para}.